Agilefreaks/n8n-nodes-json-api-spec/README.md

 - `attributes` - The resource attributes as a JSON object

 ### Serialize Resource Object and Array with Relationships
-The optional parameter `included` will add `data.relationships` and `included` keys with the resources provided.
+Enable Include Relationships will add `data.relationships` and `included` keys with the resources provided.

+### Include Filter
+When "Enable Include Relationships" is enabled, you can use the **Include Filter** field to control which relationships are returned in the response.
+This is useful for implementing the JSON API `include` query parameter pattern.

+- **Include Filter**: A comma-separated list of relationship names to include (e.g., `sector,owner`)
+- If empty, no relationships or included resources will be returned
+- The filter matches against the relationship name (or type if no custom name is set)
+- Default value pulls from `$('Webhook').first().json.query.include` to automatically use the `include` parameter from incoming API requests

 ### Pagination Support (Array Only)
 When serializing an array of resources, you can enable pagination to add JSON API compliant `links` and `meta` sections: